-(c) Suggest a way to use one or more backbone networks together with bridges to interconnect the floor networks so that all inter-floor traffic will use a backbone network even in the event that a single bridge fails.
-That is, all the packets seen on the network serving a given floor should either come from or be destined to one of the computers on that floor.
-Show both the topology and the bridge id number assignments.
+- (c) Suggest a way to use one or more backbone networks together with bridges to interconnect the floor networks so that all inter-floor traffic will use a backbone network even in the event that a single bridge fails.
+That is, all the packets seen on the network serving a given floor should either come from or be destined to one of the computers on that floor. - Show both the topology and the bridge id number assignments. - 7.

-- 6. Complete problem 3.46.
-Show the intermediate stages of the computation. - 7.
-Complete problem 3.48. - 8.
 For this question, I would like you to compare the routes used by a local network built using transparent bridges to a switched network with the same topology in which shortest path routing is used.
 To do this, consider the network used as an example in problem 3.13 from the text. - (a) First, redraw the network as a graph in which: - each of the network segments shown in Figure 3.48 (i.e. A, B, C...) is a node, and - there is an edge between two nodes exactly when the corresponding network segments are attached to a common bridge. - (b) Simulate Dijkstra's algorithm on the resulting graph to find the best routes from B to all other network segments.
 Assume all edge weights are 1. - (c) Compare the route that would be used in this scenario to transmit packets from B to A and B to D to the routes determined by the spanning tree algorithm used by transparent bridges (i.e. the answer to the original question from the book).
 Which appears to be more efficient? - (d) When the transparent bridge spanning tree approach is used, bridges that are not forwarding do not forward any packets.
 Their potential bandwidth is completely unused.
 The spanning tree you computed using Dijkstra's algorithm for part (b) does not use every bridge.
 However, this tree is only used when sending from B. Other nodes compute their own spanning trees and use those trees to determine their routes.
 When all the spanning trees used by all the nodes are considered, will any bridges go completely unused?
-Would this change if the weights on the edges were not all 1s? - 9.
-One nice consequence of the fact that the "Revised ARPANET Routing Metric" paper describes routing in a network that has vanished into the mists of history, is that it makes it clear that the fact that time marches on should be an inherent part of the design process of any network algorithm/protocol.
-What was good enough when the network was small (100s of computers) and slow (56Kbps lines), worked less well as the network grew larger (1000s of computer) and faster (1Mbps lines) and might be unworkable in today's network.
-Basically, good protocols must scale.
+Would this change if the weights on the edges were not all 1s? - 8.
+For this week's last exercise, I would like you to analyze one of two aspects of the "Revised ARPANET Routing Metric" paper assigned as a reading.
+Two possibilities are described below.
+You get to pick the one you find most interesting.